stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-Buying a stock costs minimum $5 in transaction fee.
+❌Buying a stock costs minimum $5 in transaction fee.

 &nbsp;

-Selling a stock costs minimum $5 in transaction fee.
+❌Selling a stock costs minimum $5 in transaction fee.

 &nbsp;

-That's already $10, for one trade!
+❌That's already $10, for one trade!

 &nbsp;

 &nbsp;

-Your Starbucks Frappuccino costs $12.
+❌Your Starbucks Frappuccino costs $12.

 &nbsp;

 &nbsp;

-HelloStocker costs $10.
+✅HelloStocker costs $10.

 &nbsp;

-And we teach you how to make your wealth grow.
+✅And we teach you how to make your wealth grow.

 &nbsp;

-Without having any interest in having you invest.
+✅Without having any interest in having you invest.

 &nbsp;

-And without making any hidden revenues on you deciding to trade or not.
+✅And without making any hidden revenues on you deciding to trade or not.

 &nbsp;

-We don't push you to trade, we push you to learn and get better.
+✅We don't push you to trade, we push you to learn and get better.